 Appeals for exception to any of the fee payment policies and procedures must be made in writing to the Student Accounts Office, Dempsey Hall 236.

 (Subject to change without notice)

 Board of Regents fee policy requires prompt payment of all University fees.
-A required administrative fee is assessed in the following circumstances:
+A required administrative fee may be assessed in the following circumstances:

-When payment is made after the first five regular session days, $45.00 will be assessed;
+When payment is made after the published due date, a $75.00 charge will be assessed.

-Courses may be withdrawn if fees are still outstanding after the first week of the term.
+Courses may be withdrawn if fees are still outstanding after the published due date of the term.
 Withdrawal refers only to your registration.
 The amount unpaid may still be due.

 Cash Handling Procedures Related to University Transactions

-Normally payments of fees, room, board, special course charges, and other miscellaneous costs are made to the University of Wisconsin Oshkosh and presented to the Cashier's Office located in Dempsey Hall 232.
+Normally payments of fees, room, board, special course charges and other miscellaneous costs are made to the University of Wisconsin Oshkosh and presented to the Cashier’s Office located in Dempsey Hall 236.

 Financial aid at the University of Wisconsin Oshkosh is awarded primarily on the basis of financial need.
 Need is defined as the difference between anticipated educational costs and the contribution expected from the students and their families.
 Parents are expected to contribute from available income and assets; students from savings and earnings.
 Expected parent and student contributions are computed according to the Federal Need Analysis Methodology.
 By completing and submitting the Free Application for Federal Student Aid (FAFSA), students and their families provide the Financial Aid Office with information necessary to evaluate the student’s financial need.
 The University attempts to meet that need from available funds.

 Students are encouraged to apply financial aid at www.fafsa.gov.